cjmccaskill/GA_repo/more/quickstart.md

 ## Step 4 - Downloading NodeJS

 - Headover to NodeJS.org and download and install it.
 Learn about what is NodeJS and how to use it with the video in the main readme.md.
+Make sure you install the latest version, even if you didn't just follow the directions below to easily update.

+#### UPDATING NODE

+1. install n
+   `sudo npm install -g n`

+2. to update node
+   `sudo n latest`

 ## Step 5 - Learn the tools